Juan Rosas III, Board President: Juan Rosas III serves as Board President of Sidewalk Advocates for Life.

 Juan earned a Bachelor of Business Administration in Finance from Texas A&M University in 2006.
 While a student at Texas A&M, Juan was trained as a prayer volunteer and sidewalk counselor with the Brazos Valley Coalition for Life and participated in the very first 40 Days for Life campaign.
 He also served as Chairman of the Pastoral Council for his college church for two years during his college career.

 For over two years, Juan has served as Vice Chairman of the Pastoral Council for his church.
 He enjoys studying psychology and leadership development, spending time with his family, and helping others stretch their vision about what is possible.
-Juan currently resides in the Dallas-area with his beautiful wife and their five children.
+Juan currently resides in the Dallas, TX area with his beautiful wife and their five children.

 Elissa Graves, Esq., Board Secretary: Elissa is an attorney in the Dallas area who serves as Board Secretary for Sidewalk Advocates for Life.